Woodblock Prints (Woodcuts)

 The paper is placed face down onto the block, registered accurately by the guides along the bottom and corner, and then the ink is transfered by pressing it down, using a baren and/or wooden spoon.

-The same block is used over and over, alternately carving ad printing, gradually carving it away as new images take shape and new colors are printed.
+The same block is used over and over, alternately carving and printing, layer by layer, darker colors over lighter colors, and gradually carving it away as new images take shape and new colors are printed.